How Does Packet Loss Impact Application Performance?

 What is acceptable packet loss?

 Because packet loss is highly associated with quality of service (QoS), acceptable packet loss is dependent on what data is sent.
 Typically, real-time applications demonstrate significant quality loss due to small amounts of packet loss.
-Some have described a 1-2.5% packet loss as “acceptable” where others have described 5-10% packet loss as a significant impact on the quality of the session, in some cases even making the session unusable.
+Some have described a 1-2.5% as “acceptable” where others have described 5-10% packet loss as a significant impact on the quality of the session, in some cases even making the session unusable.
 But, in cases of file transmissions, like web pages or downloads, dropped packets are typically recalled, and packet loss rates can be higher than real-time applications without showing noticeable quality loss.

 Application Performance and Packet Loss